HISTORY:

 - Girl Alone by Claire Meikle

-- The Flight of the Cotton Fairies: A Fairy at School by Rose Terry Cooke
+- The Flight of the Cotton Fairies: A Fairy at School.
+A children’s fairy story set in the Willimantic mills, by children’s writer Rose Terry Cooke in the 1890s.

 - Other Mill Town Documents